Senja20/react-pages-demo/README.md

-# Deployment React in Github Pages
+# Deployment React in Github Pages with domain from Names.com

 In order to learn and experince deployment and work flow process using Github, I have deployde a react base template using Github pages and added custom domain.
 The domain name was purchesed from domain name provider Names.com and then added to Github pages settings.